lshi2/ComputerNetworkingLabJournal/README.md

 # ComputerNetworkingLabJournal
-Document what I built, what broke, and how I fixed it.
+Record what I built, what broke, and how I fixed it.
-Added the lab note to the issues area to view.
+I added the lab note to the "Issues" section so you can see it.